Schorleftw/FAQ-accordion-card/README.md

 ## Welcome! 👋

+What I learned in this challenge:
+- An absolutely positioned element is actually positioned relating to a relative parent, or the closest found relative parent, which suggests it bubbles up the DOM till it finds a relative context to use the positioning.

+- If no relative parent is found it'll then reach the very best attainable « instrumentality », that is that the browser window, aka the viewport (or the document perhaps, or the window…?

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.